Enlightx/1515-2020-Noise-Damper/README.md

 I have taken the desin and made it to work with aluminium extrsuions based printer (Mini Kossel etc etc)

-Currently there are 2 files one each for 1515 and 2020 size extrusions To note i have tested the 2020 file on 2020 VRail and it works okay.

 When printing these files please use the following settings in your slicer !!

 Infill = 0%